rifset/mcu-movie-analysis/README.md

 ## Introduction

 “I love you 3000,” said Morgan Stark to her dad—Tony Stark aka Iron Man.
-Iron Man is one of the former members of the Avengers, he’s my favorite Avengers all the time.
+Iron Man is one of the former member of the Avengers, he’s my favorite Avengers all the time.
 The Avengers is a fictional superhero team based on Marvel Comics.
-It is part of the Marvel Cinematic Universe (MCU)—a superhero movie franchise produced by Marvel Studios.
+It is the part of the Marvel Cinematic Universe (MCU)—a superhero movie franchise produced by Marvel Studios.
 There are 27 movies until late 2021, their recent movie is Spider-Man: No Way Home which was released in December 2021.
 As a fan, I’m interested to learn